Unconscious bias training is a waste of time.

 Firstly, in a busy workplace setting, this doesn’t sound particularly practical.
 Secondly, for this to work in the first place the employee would have to be conscious of their unconscious bias.
 See?
 It’s a complete paradox.

-Furthermore, if we propagate the idea that unconscious bias can be fixed through training, hiring managers and recruiters could feel as though they don't have to second-guess their decisions.
+Furthermore, if we propagate the idea that unconscious bias training is a magic bullet solution, hiring managers and recruiters could feel as though they don't have to second-guess their decisions.
 This is an example of ‘moral licensing’.
 This is a psychological phenomenon in which humans use previous ‘good’ actions to justify less favourable ones.

 There is even evidence to suggest that encouraging awareness of unconscious bias could hinder diversity initiatives.
 A study carried out in 2000 sought to measure ‘effects of thought suppression on evaluations of older job applicants.’

 Participants first watched a series of videos about diversity.
 They were then asked to evaluate a series of job applicants.
 Those who were instructed to ‘suppress demography-related thoughts’ surprisingly rated older applicants less positively than their younger counterparts.
-(You can learn more about ageism and recruitment in one of our recent blog posts.)
+If you’re interested, we recently published a blog post examining about ageism and recruitment.

 According to the Journal of Organizational Behaviour, the results suggest that ‘instructions to suppress stereotypic thoughts may have detrimental effects [...] if raters are cognitively busy when they implement these instructions.’
 They referred to this effect as an ‘ironic evaluation process.’